ThomasTJdev/nim_websitecreator/README.md

 **Docker**

-- [Use the Dockerfile](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/devops/Dockerfile) as starting point for your NimWC containers.
+- [Use the Dockerfile](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/devops/docker/) as starting point for your NimWC containers.
+- You can run the build_docker.sh and run_docker.sh scripts without changing anything to try out nimwc.

 **Vagrant**